Windows 11 Won’t Wake From Sleep: How To Fix It

 When you change your power plan settings, you adjust the default settings you likely already had installed on your computer.

-Or, if you have done some adjustments yourself, this may fix whatever caused an issue.
+Or, if you have made some adjustments, this may fix whatever caused an issue.

 To change your power plan settings: